dwbzero/csv-tools/README.md

     on separate lines in the default case.
     In more extended cases, it prints the data across rather than down, which can be useful for reading CSV data in a terminal.
+* `csv-count` : Count rows, columns, cells in a CSV file.
 * `csv-distinct` : Finds distict values in a column of a CSV file.
 * `csv-filter` : Very simplistic row filter
 * `csv-join` : Joins records from an input CSV to records in a base CSV file.